Hit by new wave of refugees, Germany warns EU partners

 "As long as Europe cannot protect its external borders it makes no sense to discuss the fate of those flowing in," Orban said, defending a planned package of laws that would allow the army to be deployed to defend Hungary's southern border.

-Hungary's defence minister, Hende Csaba, resigned because the armed forces were being too slow in building a border fence to keep out refugees and migrants.
+Hungary's defense minister, Hende Csaba, resigned because the armed forces were being too slow in building a border fence to keep out refugees and migrants.

 PREFERRED DESTINATION